 - event (dict) A dictionary containing metadata regarding the triggering event. - context (object) This is an object containing potentially useful context provided by Lambda.
-See the documentation cited above for details. - Returns ret A response returned by the latest call to emmaa-model-update function.
-Return type dict
+See the documentation cited above for details.

+ret - A response returned by the latest call to emmaa-model-update function.